Relintai/pandemonium_engine_docs/03_usage/14_rendering/01_viewports.md

 For 2D, each `Viewport`.
 This suffices in most cases, but in case sharing them may be desired, it is possible to do so by setting the `Viewport's` manually.

-For an example of how this works, see the demo projects `3D in 2D ( https://github.com/Relintai/pandemonium_engine-demo-projects/tree/master/viewport/3d_in_2d )` and `2D in 3D ( https://github.com/Relintai/pandemonium_engine-demo-projects/tree/master/viewport/2d_in_3d )` respectively.

 ## Capture